BrynM/bpmv/README.txt

 * @namespace bpmv
 * @for bpmv
 */
-toke ( vessel, stash, onMyCase, delims )
+bpmv.toke ( vessel, stash, onMyCase, delims )
 /**
 * Trim a string of whitespace or optionally other characters
 * @param {string} bush The string you'd like to trim